Hyardaowyn/softwareconviction/content/posts/effect-of-memory-on-aws-lambda-network-throughput.md

 date: 2022-04-07T18:28:22+02:00
 draft: false
 ---
-#Introduction
+# Introduction
 AWS Lambda is AWS's implementation of a serverless function.
 A short-lived container that can execute custom code.
 It allows you to move fast, without having to provision a server and the maintenance burden that comes with it.
-Oh and you only pay for the time your code is actually executing.
+Oh, and you only pay for the time your code is actually executing.
 What is there not to love.

 # The Problem